Kathryn's Gallery

 2. After doing a chunk of the hair I start to root to see how much more I need.

 3. Depending on the style I have two methods for rooting.
 For Ponytails I do the forehead first, and then work from side to side the back point.
 For Color Magics or American Girl syles I start (generally left side) in the back section.
 I don't work in a row.
 I sort of create a triangle from the back point.
-I DO NOT use all holes on the repro heads; doing so creates the scary troll doll look.
+I DO NOT use all holes on the repro heads; doing so creates the troll doll look.
 I rubber band sections as I go for full roots.
 I use seran wrap around the head and hair when I reach the part.

 4. I style.
 With the head on the doll I either put in a ponytail or boil settle.
 Then I trim.
-I trim ponytails after boiling.

 2011~ Well seven have been completed!
 3 Color Magic styles, 2 Swirls, 1 ponytail, and 1 center part.